emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 the user not to disclose the shared secret to an attacker.
 In these cases, the parties who participate in the authentication need to be considered when evaluating whether to use peer services.

-### PAC Provisioning

-To request provisioning of a PAC, a peer sends a PAC TLV as defined in [](#pac-tlv-format) containing a PAC Attribute as defined in [](#pac-attr-format) of PAC-Type set to the appropriate value.
-The peer MUST successfully authenticate the EAP server and validate the Crypto-Binding TLV as defined in [](#crypto-binding-tlv) before issuing the request.

-The peer MAY only request a single Tunnel PAC it wants to be provisioned.
-Additional PAC TLVs MUST be ignored by the server.
-The EAP server will send the PAC after its internal policy has been satisfied, or it MAY ignore the request or request additional authentications if its policy dictates.
-The server MAY cache the request and provision the PACs requested after all of its internal policies have been satisfied.
-If a peer receives a PAC with an unknown type, it MUST ignore it.
-A PAC TLV containing a PAC-Acknowledge attribute MUST be sent by the peer to acknowledge the receipt of the Tunnel PAC.
-A PAC TLV containing a PAC-Acknowledge attribute MUST NOT be used by the peer to acknowledge the receipt of other types of PACs.
-If the peer receives a PAC TLV with an unknown attribute, it SHOULD ignore the unknown attribute.

 ### Certificate Provisioning within the Tunnel {#cert-provisioning}